 The Division determines if a crime has been committed, gathers and preserves evidence, identifies and apprehends the offender, recovers stolen property, prepares cases which lead to the successful prosecution and conviction of the perpetrator and renders assistance to the crime victim is of prime importance during all stages of an investigation.

 Units within the Detective Division include:

-The Economic Crimes Section (which includes financial and physical elder abuse) investigates forgery/fraud and identity theft, as well as crimes involving forgery of checks, wills, real estate deeds, loan documents, and all other questioned legal documents.
+The Economic Crimes Section (which includes financial elder abuse) investigates forgery/fraud and identity theft, as well as crimes involving forgery of checks, wills, real estate deeds, loan documents, and all other questioned legal documents.
 Identity theft involves creating new documents or credit cards using the identity of another person.
-Although investigations is their main task, Identity Theft detectives also attend community meetings to make presentations educating people on how to prevent victimization.
-Elder Abuse detectives investigate financial crimes and physical abuse on elderly victims.
-Elder Abuse detectives also provide public education through a program called the "Keep-Safe" coalition.
+Although investigations are their main task, Identity Theft detectives also attend community meetings to make presentations educating people on how to prevent victimization.
+Elder Abuse detectives investigate financial crimes on elderly victims.

 This section also maintains a relationship with the Internet Fraud Complaint Center, which is operated by the Federal Bureau of Investigation.